Focus Areas

 Magnitsky-Style Sanctions

-Advocating for targeted EU and international sanctions against individuals responsible for grave human rights violations — holding perpetrators personally accountable regardless of their official position.
+Advocating for targeted EU sanctions under the Global Human Rights Sanctions Regime against perpetrators — holding individuals accountable regardless of official position.

 04🌐